TRIQS/cthyb/doc/install.rst

 Be careful that the version of the TRIQS library and of the solver must be compatible (more information on the :ref:`TRIQS website <triqslibs:versions>`).
+In particular you should make sure that the Major and Minor Version number of the application and TRIQS agree.
-If you want to use a version of the solver that is not the latest one, go into the directory with the sources and look at all available versions::
+If you want to use a particular version of the solver, go into the directory with the sources and look at all available versions::

      $ cd cthyb.src && git tag